BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• The unemployment rate in the Tourism and Hospitality sector in BC increased from 4.3% in February 2024 to 8.7% in March 2024.
-The unemployment rate is above the pre-COVID level (8.7% in March 2024 vs 4.1% in March 2019).
-The quoted unemployment rate is lower in comparison to the same month in 2020 and 2021.
+• The unemployment rate in the Tourism and Hospitality sector in BC increased from 4.1% in September 2024 to 5.5% in October 2024.
+The unemployment rate is above the pre-COVID level (5.5% in October 2024 vs 4.5% in October 2019).
+The quoted unemployment rate is lower in comparison to the same month in 2020.

 Chart 9 tracks the unemployment rate of the Tourism and Hospitality sector in BC This chart has four display options, which can be toggled in the lower right-hand corner of the chart.
 The first two options allow users to group data by sector and the last two options allow users to group data by region.
 The first and third option, labeled "filter by", will display the monthly unemployment rate for a selected sector or region over the past three years since 2019.
 The second and fourth options, labeled "show all", will display the unemployment rate for any number of sectors or regions for one selected year.